About the NASUWT

 How to Join the NASUWT

-The NASUWT is the largest teachers' union in the UK and the only teaching union to effectively organise throughout the UK.
+The NASUWT is the only teaching union to effectively organise throughout the UK.
 The NASUWT covers all educational professionals who have a contract which requires them to teach, lecture or instruct including students training to teach.

 Joining the NASUWT today means that you have the peace of mind of knowing that the most influential teachers' union, with the most school based representatives is on hand to offer you the support and guidance you need.
 Joining the NASUWT today couldn't be easier.
-The quickest and most convenient way to join is online, alternatively you can make one quick telephone call to the NASUWT Membership Team on 0121 457 6211.
+The quickest and most convenient way to join is online, alternatively you can make one quick telephone call to the NASUWT Membership Team on 03330 145550 (choosing option 2).

 Current Membership Offers